bmolnar91/workbook/module_oop.md

 #### Define the following terms: Instantiation, Attribute, Method
 Instantiation:
-  Creating a new instance of a class is called 'instantiation'.
-The 'new' keyword is used to instantiate a class object.
+  Creating a new instance of a class is called *instantiation*.
+The `new` keyword is used to instantiate a class object.

 Attribute:
-  An attribute is another term for a field.
+  An *attribute* is another term for a *field*.
 It's typically a public constant or a public variable that can be accessed directly.

 Method:
   A method is a block of code which only runs when it is called.
 Methods (also known as functions) are used to perform certain actions.